 Career Opportunities in Missouri for Data Scientists with Advanced Degrees

-- Healthcare industry – exemplified by organizations like Barnes-Jewish Hospital System, Mercy Hospital System, SSM Health Care, and Children’s Mercy Hospital
+- Healthcare industry – Lead by organizations like Barnes-Jewish Hospital System, Mercy Hospital System, SSM Health Care, and Children’s Mercy Hospital

-For example, data scientists in Missouri’s healthcare industry can develop means for gathering statistics that reveal the factors that relate to infection rates and patient outcomes.
-Data scientists working within government can drive operational efficiency improvements using data models developed using sophisticated computer programs.
+For example, data scientists in Missouri’s healthcare industry can develop the means for gathering statistics that reveal not just infection rates and patient outcomes, but also the contributing factors.
+Data scientists working within government can drive operational efficiency improvements with data models developed using sophisticated computer programs.

-To attract top talent, employers specify that they are looking for candidates who hold advanced degrees in statistics or other quantitative fields.
-This is because master’s programs in data science are so new.
-(The following job listings are shown as illustrative examples only and are not meant to represent job offers or provide any assurance of employment.
-These examples were taken from a survey of job vacancy announcements for data scientists in Missouri, completed in February 2016):
+To attract top talent, employers specify that they are looking for candidates who hold advanced degrees in statistics or other quantitative fields, which can include data science degrees.
+The following job listings are shown as illustrative examples only and are not meant to represent job offers or provide any assurance of employment.
+These examples were taken from a survey of job vacancy announcements for data scientists in Missouri: